alphabetical order by last name

 - Your theme song while fighting social injustice and why?
 The Luther Vandross version of Impossible Dream because it is important to hold a vision for the world we want to create while working in the world we have.

-Jamee joins Western States Center this June.
-Previously, Jamee worked at the Montana Human Rights Network for six years as the Organizing Director focused on LGBT equality.
+Jamee joined Western States Center in 2014.
+Previously, Jamee worked at the Montana Human Rights Network for six years as Organizing Director.
 He was the lead organizer on the campaign to pass Montana’s first LGBT nondiscrimination protections through the Missoula, Helena, and Bozeman municipal governments, and provided technical assistance to similar efforts in Butte and Billings.
-Jamee served as lobbyist for three legislative sessions in Montana, working on policy related to reproductive and economic justice, immigration reform, expanding access to health care, and countering the far right.
+Jamee served as lobbyist for three legislative sessions in Montana, working on policy related to LGBTQ rights, reproductive and economic justice, immigration reform, racial equity, expanding access to health care, and countering the far right.

 - Your theme song while fighting social injustice and why?
 People Have the Power by the poet Patti Smith.
-Because it’s true.
+Because she's right.

 Phone: (503) 893-3803